 My second line of research focuses on analysing the labour market.
 Within this area, I have conducted studies dealing with issues such as work commuting, the relationship between education and wages, over-education, satisfaction, and wage inequality, often in relation with the tourism sector.
 The results of this research have been published in journals such as Applied Economics Letters, Revista de Economía Aplicada, Tourism Management, Tourism Economics, Current Issues in Tourism and Tourism Geographies, as well as in book chapters published by Edward Elgar, among others.

-Since 2003 I have been principal investigator in five projects funded by successive editions of the National R&D&I Plan.
-At present I am one of the principal investigators in project "Work and territory.
-Local labour markets" (CSO2014-55780-C3-2-P) (National Program for the Promotion of Scientific and Technical Research of Excellence) and I am also a member of the network "Challenges for cities in the 21st century: a research agenda for the construction of sustainable and innovative urban spaces" (CSO2016-81718-REDT, Networks of Excellence, National R&D&I Plan of Excellence).
+Since 2003 I have been principal investigator in six projects funded by successive editions of the National R&D&I Plan.
+At present I am one of the principal investigators in projects "Work and territory.
+Local labour markets" (CSO2014-55780-C3-2-P) (National Program for the Promotion of Scientific and Technical Research of Excellence) and "New developments in the territorial analysis of the labour market.
+Local labour markets and commuting" (CSO2017-86474-R) (National R&D&I Program - Research Challenges), and I am also a member of the network "Challenges for cities in the 21st century: a research agenda for the construction of sustainable and innovative urban spaces" (CSO2016-81718-REDT, Networks of Excellence, National R&D&I Plan of Excellence).
 I coordinate the group "Territory and mobility, Labour and housing markets", which in 2017 was acknowledged as the "University of Alicante research Group with the largest number of publications in journals indexed in the Web of Science" in Social and Legal Sciences field.